Study Abroad FAQs

 Welcome

-The Office of International Enrollment Services (OIES) would like to welcome you to SUNY Old Westbury study abroad programs.
+The Office of Global Education would like to welcome you to SUNY Old Westbury's study abroad programs.
 The experience of living abroad for several weeks or months in a foreign country will be of tremendous value to you.
 You will grow culturally, personally, and intellectually.
 These programs will give you the opportunity to go beyond sightseeing, and become familiar with another country, another culture, and another language.

 We would you to have a wonderful experience selecting and applying to the program of your choice.
 This booklet is designed to guide you through that process.
 Please take the time to carefully read the information inside before making such an important decision.

-Please feel free to stop by the Office of International Enrollment Services located in Campus Center, Room I-210 to speak to a staff member.
-We can also be reached at overseas@oldwestbury.edu.
+Please feel free to stop by the Office of Global Education at overseas@oldwestbury.edu.

 Chapter 1: Study Abroad Programs